PIYatGitHub/Meteoor-Notes/readme.md

-# A generic boilerplate app for a login system.
+# A notes management app
-Includes a basic react and auth setup.
+Includes a basic react and auth setup, components to add, remove and edit notes, as well as some mobile device support.